Lifeng-Liang/DbEntry/doc/en/DataAccess/ObjectDefinition.md

 }
 ````

-Because we can join more than 2 tables, but we can not ensure the order of the attributes we get by using .net reflection, so it has an order argument to tell DbEntry the order of join syntax.
+Because we can join more than 2 tables, but we can not ensure the order of the attributes we get by use .net reflection, so it has an order argument to tell DbEntry the order of join syntax.

 The following code shows 3 tables join by using ``JoinOnAttribute``: